 Regulatory Agency Jurisdiction/Purpose Permit/Authorization Type Federal Federal Aviation Administration Determination of No Hazard to Air Navigation Aeronautical Study (7460-2 form) State California Public Utilities Commission Construction, modification, or alteration of power line facilities Permit to Construct (G.O.
 131-D) California Department of Transportation For use of California State highways for other than normal transportation purposes, including construction activities completed within the easement.
-Standard Encroachment Permit California Department of Transportation Transport of oversize and/or overweight equipment (e.g., 230/70kv transformer and control house) Transportation Permit State Water Resources Control Board Construction activities disturbing 1 acre or more of soil must submit a Notice of Intent to comply with the terms of the general permit.
-National Pollution Discharge Elimination System Storm Water Permit Local or Regional San Luis Obispo Air Pollution Control District For conducting activities which may result in air pollution.
+Standard Encroachment Permit California Department of Transportation Some equipment, such as the 230/70kv transformer and the control house may require a permit for transporting oversize/overweight equipment.
+Transportation Permit State Water Resources Control Board Construction activities disturbing 1 acre or more of soil must submit a Notice of Intent to comply with the terms of the general permit.
+National Pollution Discharge Elimination System Storm Water Permit Local or Regional , San Luis Obispo Air Pollution Control District For conducting activities which may result in air pollution.
 Air Pollution Control District Permit City of Paso Robles Construction in and adjacent to City property and right-of-way.
-Encroachment Permit County of San Luis Obispo Construction in and adjacent to County property and right-of- way.
+Encroachment Permit County of San Luis Obispo Construction in and adjacent to County property and right-ofway.
 Encroachment Permit